Mobile Internet Protocol (or Mobile IP)

 - Mobile Node (MN) is the hand-held communication device that the user carries e.g. Cell phone.

-It is a network to which the mobile node originally belongs to as per its assigned IP address (home address).
+- Home Network is a network to which the mobile node originally belongs as per its assigned IP address (home address).

-Correspondent node sends the data to the mobile node.
-Data packets contains correspondent node’s address (Source) and home address (Destination).
-Packets reaches to the home agent.
+The correspondent node sends the data to the mobile node.
+Data packets contain the correspondent node’s address (Source) and home address (Destination).
+Packets reach the home agent.
 But now mobile node is not in the home network, it has moved into the foreign network.
-Foreign agent sends the care-of-address to the home agent to which all the packets should be sent.
+The foreign agent sends the care-of-address to the home agent to which all the packets should be sent.
 Now, a tunnel will be established between the home agent and the foreign agent by the process of tunneling.

 Tunneling establishes a virtual pipe for the packets available between a tunnel entry and an endpoint.
 It is the process of sending a packet via a tunnel and it is achieved by a mechanism called encapsulation.

-Now, home agent encapsulates the data packets into new packets in which the source address is the home address and destination is the care-of-address and sends it through the tunnel to the foreign agent.
-Foreign agent, on other side of the tunnel receives the data packets, decapsulates them and sends them to the mobile node.
-Mobile node in response to the data packets received, sends a reply in response to foreign agent.
-Foreign agent directly sends the reply to the correspondent node.
+Now, the home agent encapsulates the data packets into new packets in which the source address is the home address and destination is the care-of-address and sends it through the tunnel to the foreign agent.
+Foreign agent, on another side of the tunnel, receives the data packets, decapsulates them, and sends them to the mobile node.
+The mobile node in response to the data packets received sends a reply in response to the foreign agent.
+The foreign agent directly sends the reply to the correspondent node.

 Key Mechanisms in Mobile IP:

-Mobile node after discovering the foreign agent, sends registration request (RREQ) to the foreign agent.
-Foreign agent in turn, sends the registration request to the home agent with the care-of-address.
-Home agent sends registration reply (RREP) to the foreign agent.
+- Agent Registration: Mobile node after discovering the foreign agent sends a registration request (RREQ) to the foreign agent.
+The foreign agent, in turn, sends the registration request to the home agent with the care-of-address.
+The home agent sends a registration reply (RREP) to the foreign agent.
 Then it forwards the registration reply to the mobile node and completes the process of registration.

 Route Optimization in Mobile IP: